rastri-dey/rastri-dey/README.md

 📂 Featured Projects <br>
 * 🔹Currently working on: [Ground-up Implementations of ML Algorithms](https://github.com/rastri-dey/Ground-up-implementations-ML-algorithms-) <br>
-*A research-oriented repository implementing classic and modern ML algorithms implemented from scratch, using PyTorch and Tensorflow frameworks*
+*A research-oriented repository implementing classic and modern ML algorithms from scratch, using PyTorch and Tensorflow frameworks*